codingburgas/2122-10-biology-das-Kuddlemuddle/html/DOCUMENTATION.md

 The aim of the presentation is to be short and tell everything important about the project.

 ## Back-end developer
-The Back-end is the whole logic of our game, starting from the creation of a room and the monsters in it, to the maze we have to go through to continue the game.
-The rules of the game are designed to be balanced against whether the player is playing correctly or not
-All the room and everything that can fall into it, as well as the maze are randomly checked, which is also checked for errors.
+The back-end developer is responsible for the core functionality of the project.
+The main tasks of the back-end developer are:
+### Account system
+Account system, where the user can create an account, log in, log out, and visualise the events.
+It also has a admin account, where the admin can create, edit, delete and manager the events.
+### Event system
+Event system, where the admin can create, edit, delete and manage the events.
+### Storyline system
+Storyline system, where the admin can create, edit, delete and manage the storylines.

 ## Front-end developer
-The task of our front-end developer was to make the game look good and to make it more interactive.
-For this purpose, he used different ASCII characters that you can see just under this text.
+The task of our front-end developer was to make the app look good and to make it more interactive.
+For this purpose, he used different ASCII art.
-### Here you can see what ASCII characters are used and what they represent
-▲ = Wizard
-█ = Chest
-$ = Money
-│ = upper part sword
-╪ = down part sword
-♀ = Key
-♥ = Health
-Θ = Armour
-■ = First monster
-♦ = Second monster
-╦ = First part third monster
-░ = Second part third monster
-╤ = First part fourth monster
-╫ = Second part fourth monster
-╬ = First part fourth boss
-▓ = Second part fourth boss
-╔ = Third part fourth boss
-╗ = Fourth part fourth boss
-¥ = bush
-≡ = rock
-╔ = hole up-left
-╗ = hole up-right
-═ = hole mid part (Horizontal)
-║ = hole mid part (Vertical)